9th to 19th

 south of Interstate 44 and about 90 miles from the St. Louis airport.

-will ensure you have enough time to set up camp.
-You will want to arrive early
+will ensure you have enough time to set up camp because the first high day will

 normally have quite a number of first time feast-goers so if you

 are new to keeping this feast or new to camping in general, we are

 set up to provide plenty of support.
 We'll have a team of people to help

 you set

 up and there will be experienced brethren around to help

 you with any needs throughout the week.
 We welcome